 Professor of Saxophone & Jazz Studies

-Matthew James is Professor of Saxophone and Jazz Studies and Associate Director of the Ohio University School of Music in Athens, Ohio.
+Matthew James is Professor of Saxophone and Jazz Studies at the Ohio University School of Music in Athens, Ohio.
 He serves as Director of Jazz Studies, directs Jazz Ensemble I, and teaches applied saxophone.
 He was a Visiting Assistant Professor at the University of Toledo prior to joining the Ohio University faculty in 1997.
 James was the recipient of the 2021 Ohio University School of Music Service Award and the 2008 Ohio University School of Music Outstanding Teaching Award.

 A dedicated teacher, clinician and performer, James has appeared at numerous regional, domestic, and international venues.
 International activities have included recitals and masterclasses at Universidad Nacional de Cuyo and the World Flutes Festival (Mendoza, Argentina), Conservatorio Nacional de Musica (Buenos Aires, Argentina), the University of Bergen (Bergen, Norway), and the World Saxophone Congress (Strasbourg, France).
 He has collaborated with saxophone studios across the United States, along with performances at conferences of the North American Saxophone Alliance, Society of Composers Inc., International Double Reed Society, College Music Society, and Jazz Education Network.
 His former students hold teaching and performing positions across America.